publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stB/ch13/m__us_usc_t26_stB_ch13.md

  __Amendments__

     1986—[Pub.
-L. 99–514, title XIV, § 1431(a)][/us/pl/99/514/s1431/a], Oct.
+L. 99–514, title XIV][/us/pl/99/514/tXIV], § 1431(a), Oct.
 22, 1986, [100 Stat.
 2717][/us/stat/100/2717], struck out “CERTAIN” after “TAX ON” in chapter heading, substituted “Generation-skipping transfers” for “Definitions and special rules” in item for subchapter B and “Taxable amount” for “Administration” in item for subchapter C, and added items for subchapters D, E, and F.

 ----------